CycloneDX/cyclonedx-python-lib/README.md

 ## Schema Support

 This library has partial support for the CycloneDX specification.
-The following tables detail the current support status:
+Here's what's currently supported:

 ### Root Level Schema Support